OJWatson/Sys_mcs/first-three-files-step-by-step-guide.md

 This order matters because each file depends on the previous one.

-## 14. Checks that should be done after each file
+## 14. Checks that can be done after each file

 ### After step 01
 - Did the script read the file correctly?